kelter-antunes/gswrapper/README.md

  Eventhandler is used to raise an event when Ghostscript processes a pdf page.
 This generates a Bitmap which can then be picked up by calling program to obtain the Bitmap and handle it in Windows application.

+# KSPdfView
+A simple application based on gswrapper, which exploits the functionalities of GSInteractive and provides as a documentation.
+The source code itself is fully documented and self explanatory.

 # Note:
 gswrapper uses GhostScriptDLLCore as reference to obtain the binaries from Ghostscript owned by Artifex.
 Artifex supplies these binaries under AGPL license terms, a copy of which can be found at: https://www.ghostscript.com/license.html